Volapük: Decline and absorption by Esperanto

+20th century temporary revival

 In the 1920s, Arie de Jong, with the consent of the leaders of the small remnant of Volapük speakers, made a revision of Volapük which was published in 1931 (now called Volapük Nulik "New Volapük" as opposed to the Volapük Rigik 'Original Volapük' of Schleyer).
 This revision was accepted by the few speakers of the language.
 De Jong simplified the grammar, eliminating some rarely used verb forms, and eliminated some gendered pronouns and gendered verb endings.
 He also rehabilitated the phoneme //r// and used it to make some morphemes more recognizable.
 For instance, lömib "rain" became rein.
+These reforms made the language simpler overall.
 Volapük enjoyed a brief renewal of popularity in the Netherlands and Germany under de Jong's leadership, but was suppressed (along with other constructed languages) in countries under Nazi rule and never recovered.

 Regarding the success of this constructed language, the Spanish scientist Santiago Ramón y Cajal wrote in the first edition of his Tonics of Willingness, in 1898:

 Nowadays, many scientific papers are published in more than six languages.
 To the likely attempt of restoring Latin or using Esperanto as the universal language of science, wise men have responded by multiplying the number of languages in which scientific works are published.
 We have to acknowledge that Volapük or Esperanto are practically one more language to be learnt.
 This result was predictable because neither the essentially popularized and democratic tendencies of modern knowledge, nor the economic views of authors and editors consent in a different way.

 However, some years later (1920), in the third edition of the same book, he added the following footnote to the former assertion: "As it was presumable, nowadays -1920-, the brand new Volapük has been forgotten definitively.
 We forecast the same for Esperanto."